Chart Color Schemes

 Berkeley - Lake Heights - Cringila has a typical household mix, with a fairly typical median household size

 Family households constitute 70.5% of all households, including 29.3% couples with children, 22.9% couples without children, and 17.2% single parent families.
 Non-family households make up the remaining 29.5%, with lone person households at 26.0% and group households comprising 3.4%.
-The median household size is 2.6 people, which matches the average for the Rest of NSW.
+The median household size is 2.6 people, which aligns with the Rest of NSW average.

 Frequently Asked Questions - Households